Skip to main content

 Congratulatory messages are issued on the following occasions:

-• birthdays - The Queen sends messages to individuals on the occasion of their 100th and 105th birthdays and then every year thereafter
+• birthdays - The King sends messages to individuals on the occasion of their 100th and 105th birthdays and then every year thereafter

-• wedding anniversaries - you can request that The Queen sends her congratulations on Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year thereafter
+• wedding anniversaries - you can request that The King sends his congratulations on Diamond (60th), 65th and Platinum (70th) wedding anniversaries and every year thereafter

-Congratulatory messages consist of a card from Her Majesty.
+Congratulatory messages consist of a card from His Majesty.
 They come in a distinctive envelope, are sent special delivery through the Royal Mail and arrive, when possible, on the day of the anniversary.

 Leaflet about Congratulatory Message from Her Majesty The Queen